 Individual meetings can be arranged to meet individual faculty needs for service learning ideas, strategies, resources, project planning or syllabus development.
 Consultations can also be customized to meet the needs of UNO faculty, departments, or community agencies.
 Contact Kirsten Case to schedule.

 The SLA Faculty Fellows program has been designed to empower experienced and committed service learning faculty to cultivate and support interest in service learning in their fellow faculty members – a means by which to “increase the number of undergraduate and graduate courses with service learning components.”
 The program also supports the “scholarship of engagement” through its faculty development and conference presentation components.
-Please view our Awards and Recognition page for more information about our 2017 Faculty Fellow.
+Please view our Awards and Recognition page for more information about our 2018 Faculty Fellows.